Rodgers + Hammerstein's Cinderella (Beane musical): Act II

 The Prince is determined to find the mysterious woman who spoke so honestly about the kingdom.
 The women of the court, led by stepsister Charlotte, bemoan that the Prince had not chosen any of them to be his love ("Stepsister's Lament").
-A wild chase ensues, and the prince and his guards search high and low; they almost catch Ella ("The Pursuit").
+The Prince and his guards search high and low; almost catching the fleeing Ella ("The Pursuit").

-Once again dressed in rags, Ella returns to the cottage and remembers how wonderful the Prince was ("He was Tall").
-Madame, Charlotte and Gabrielle soon return in state of dejection.
-Ella tells them what she "imagines" the night at the palace must have been like ("When You're Driving Through the Moonlight"), including dancing with the Prince ("A Lovely Night").
-Madame and her daughters and stepdaughter have a moment of shared emotion, for once.
-Soon, shy Gabrielle and Ella are left alone, and Gabrielle realizes that Ella was the woman at the ball.
-Gabrielle reveals herself to be not only an ally, but also in love with Jean-Michel, the firebrand.
-They vow to keep their secrets ("A Lovely Night" (reprise)).
+Once again dressed in rags, Ella returns to the cottage and reflects on her wonderful Prince ("He was Tall").
+Madame, Charlotte and Gabrielle return in state of dejection.
+Ella relates what she "imagines" the night at the palace must have been like ("When You're Driving Through the Moonlight"), including dancing with the Prince ("A Lovely Night").
+The four have a moment of shared emotion, for once.
+Left alone with Ella, Gabrielle realizes that Ella was the Prince's partner at the ball.
+Gabrielle reveals that she is an ally, and also in love with Jean-Michel.
+They vow to keep their shared secrets ("A Lovely Night" (reprise)).

 Prince Topher continues his search ("Loneliness of Evening"), gradually realizing that Sebastian had been leading him down the wrong path.
-Topher decides to hold a second event to find the woman of truth.
-The night of the banquet arrives, and Gabrielle gives Ella her dress to attend the feast.
-Jean-Michel arrives at the house and confesses his love to Gabrielle.
-However, Madame catches them and also sees Ella in Gabrielle's dress.
-She tears the gown to shreds and kicks Gabrielle and Jean-Michel out of the house, telling them never to return.
-Madame then takes Charlotte to the banquet.
-In the nick of time, the Fairy Godmother produces perfect attire and helps Ella build her confidence for another frank talk with the Prince ("There is Music in You").

-At the palace, Ella tells the prince how he could be a great king, and he immediately announces an election for Prime Minister between Jean-Michel and Sebastian.
-Topher is now ready to be a leader and knows the partner he needs in love and life ("Do I Love You Because You're Beautiful").
+He decides to hold a banquet to find the enigmatic young woman ("Announcing the Banquet").
+The night of the feast arrives, and Gabrielle gives Ella her dress and invitation to attend.
+Jean-Michel arrives at the house to confess his love to Gabrielle.
+However, Madame catches them and also sees Ella in Gabrielle's gown, which she tears to shreds and banishes Gabrielle and Jean-Michel from the house.
+Madame takes Charlotte to the banquet.
+The Fairy Godmother produces perfect attire and helps inspire Ella to another frank talk with the Prince ("There's Music in You").
+At the palace, Ella, Jean-Michel and Gabrielle tell the Prince how he could be a great king ("Now Is the Time" (reprise)), and he immediately announces an election for a Prime Minister to be held between Sebastian and Jean-Michel.
+Topher is ready to be a king and knows the partner he needs in love and life ("Do I Love You Because You're Beautiful").
 Suddenly, the clock begins to chime midnight.
-Ella races down the stairs but pauses and purposely leaves a shoe behind.
+Ella races down the stairs but pauses and purposely leaves a slipper behind.

 The Prince gives all of the women of the kingdom a chance to try on the glass slipper.
-Everyone is unsuccessful until Ella tries it on, and it fits her foot perfectly.
-Madame apologizes to Ella for her cruelty, and Ella forgives both her and Charlotte.
-Gabrielle and Jean-Michel's relationship is approved by Madame, and she welcomes her daughter back into her life.
-Jean-Michel is elected Prime-Minister, Topher and Ella wed, and they all live happily ever after (The Wedding: "There is Music in You").
+Everyone is unsuccessful; Marie urges Ella to return to the palace.
+Of course, the slipper fits her perfectly.
+Madame apologizes to Ella for her cruelty, and Ella forgives her and Charlotte ("The Shoe Fits").
+Topher asks Ella to marry him, and she happily accepts ("The Proposal").
+Gabrielle and Jean-Michel reconcile with Madame.
+Jean-Michel is elected Prime-Minister, Topher and Ella wed, and they all live happily ever after ("The Wedding").